pennersr/django-allauth/README.rst

   Specifies the login method to use -- whether the user logs in by entering his username, e-mail address, or either one of both.

+ACCOUNT_CONFIRM_EMAIL_ON_GET (=False)
+  Determines whether or not an e-mail address is automatically confirmed by a mere GET request.

 ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL (=settings.LOGIN_URL)
   The URL to redirect to after a successful e-mail confirmation, in case no user is logged in.